tsytsykvitaliy/digital-forensics-network-forensics-challenge/README.md

 ![](physical.png)
 _Screenshot of the physical layer information we have about the DNS packet._

-There is plenty of rows to look at and there are plenty of resources that break them all down, but we are just going to look at most important information:
+There is plenty of rows to look at and there are lots of resources out there that break them all down, but right now we are just going to focus on the most important information:

 - **Arrival Time**: Feb 3, 2010 16:26:52.129870000 Central Standard Time
 _Time of the packet arrival at the destination_